mrbmc/mrbmc/src/about.md

 {% section "intro","" %}

-# Making products that are useful to people.
+# Ridding the world of crummy software.

+I have always been fascinated by tools.
+Tools augment our capability as a species.
+They empower us, change us, and mold our view of the world.
+The power conferred can spark a conversation with evolution.

+Software is a tool that influences our capabilities in unprecedented ways.

+Making good software, that is inherently good, has been my career mission.
+I love the balance of creativity and analysis required to create something that is both useful to people and inherently good.
+Software Design has an incredible power to give form to ideas.
+The process of **listening, making, and collaborating** unlocks critical thinking for everyone.

 My unique career path has pivoted between design, product, and engineering thanks to an entrepreneurial instinct to run towards ~~problems~~ opportunities.
 The common thread has been using Design to deliver through ambiguity at any scale.

-Design has an incredible power to give form to ideas.
-The process of **listening, making, and collaborating** unlocks critical thinking for everyone.

 [CV & Resumé](/images/uploads/Brian_McConnell-Resume_2025.pdf)